Skip to Content

 If you are interested in applying, please contact us through the Enquire button and request a Counselling and Guidance Information Handbook.

-If you are a new-to-Massey student, applications for this programme close on 6 November 2020.
+Applications for this programme close on 6 November 2020.

 To study this programme you must meet Massey University's English language standards.